EU chiefs express relief as 'friend' replaces Trump

 Charles Michel, president of the European Council, said the moment should be seized to form a new "founding pact" between democratic powers.

-He was joined in the European Parliament by Ursula von der Leyen, president of the European Commission, to address MEPs hours ahead of Biden's inauguration.
+He was joined in the European Parliament by Ursula von der Leyen, president of the European Council, to address MEPs hours ahead of Biden's inauguration.

-Trump's Washington has been at loggerheads with Brussels over trade, subsidies for planemakers and European attempts to tax and regulate American tax giants.

-European capitals have also been outraged by Trump's decision to quit the Paris climate accord and the Iran nuclear deal -- and EU leaders hope Biden will return to them.

-But some in Brussels also see parallels between Trump's rise and the success of populist authoritarianism in parts of Europe, and in this a threat to transatlantic democracy,

-"This time-honoured ceremony on the steps of the US Capitol will be a demonstration of the resilience of American democracy," von der Leyen said.
+"This time-honoured ceremony on the steps of the US Capitol will be a demonstration of the resilience of American democracy," she said.

 "And the resounding proof that, once again, after four long years, Europe has a friend in the White House."